alexfoxy/lax.js/README.md

 See a list of available values [here](#special-values).

-You can also use mobile breakpoints within animation maps for more flexibility.
+You can also use mobile breakpoints within driver value maps and animation maps for more flexibility.

 ```javascript
 scrollY: {